PoE and a Non-PoE switch

 PoE Switches range from low-cost edge switches with few unmanaged ports to complex multi-port rack-mounted units with highly sophisticated management.

-Even though, in general, we use PoE switches to low-powered power devices, multiple power ratings are Depends on which device you are connecting.
+Even though, in general, we use PoE switches for low-powered power devices, multiple power ratings depending on which device you are connecting.

 30.8W is used for RFID readers, Voice over Internet Protocol (VoIP) phones, and alarm systems.